rameshMonika/Migrant-buddy/README.md

 <a id="option-a-local"></a>
 ### Option A: Local

-Three independent backend services, run as three separate processes — the RAG service (chat), the Whisper service (speech-to-text), and the TTS service (voice output) don't depend on each other at runtime, so any of them can be started, stopped, or restarted alone:
+Three independent backend services, run as three separate processes, the RAG service (chat), the Whisper service (speech-to-text), and the TTS service (voice output) don't depend on each other at runtime, so any of them can be started, stopped, or restarted alone: